MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/update-policy.md

 For example, a high-rate trace source table can contain data formatted as a free-text column.
 The target table can include specific trace lines, with a well-structured schema generated from a transformation of the source table's free-text data using the [parse operator](../query/parse-operator.md).
 For more information, [common scenarios](update-policy-common-scenarios.md).

 The following diagram depicts a high-level view of an update policy.
-It shows two update policies that are triggered when data in added to the second source table and results in transformed data being added to the two target tables.
+It shows two update policies that are triggered when data is added to the second source table.
+Once they're triggered, transformed data is added to the two target tables.

 :::image type="content" source="media/updatepolicy/update-policy-overview.png" alt-text="Diagram shows an overview of the update policy.":::